Saudi Arabia appears to be deploying Canadian-made armoured vehicles against its own citizens

-The rulers of Saudi Arabia appear to be deploying Canadian-made armoured vehicles against its own citizens in an escalating conflict that has already elicited public criticism from the Trudeau government.
+Foreign Affairs Minister Chrystia Freeland’s department says she is “deeply concerned” about how the rulers of Saudi Arabia appear to be deploying Canadian-made armoured vehicles in an escalating conflict with Saudi citizens.

+Ms. Freeland has asked officials to investigate the matter.
+The Trudeau government on Thursday released a statement criticizing how the Saudis were handling an intensifying showdown in the Mid-East country’s Eastern Province with minority Shia militants.

+Global Affairs released a statement Friday afternoon shortly after the Globe and Mail reported on the apparent use of Canadian-made armoured vehicles

 This is the first time that video footage has surfaced on various social media websites, allegedly showing the Islamic kingdom using Canadian weaponized equipment against its Saudi civilians – a development that spurred calls Friday for the Liberal government to halt defence exports to the oil-rich nation.